-Usually HRA forms part of your salary and you can claim deduction for HRA.
-If you do not receive HRA from your employer and make payments towards rent for any furnished or unfurnished accommodation occupied by you for your own residence, you can claim deduction under section 80GG towards rent that you pay.
-Here are a few conditions that must be fulfilled –
+Usually, HRA forms part of your salary, and you can claim a deduction for HRA.
+If you do not receive HRA from your employer and make payments towards rent for any furnished or unfurnished accommodation occupied by you for your own residence, you can claim a deduction under section 80GG towards the rent that you pay.

-Do take benefit of this section – provided all conditions have been fulfilled by you.
-Reach out to us if you have any questions email@example.com and we will be happy to address your queries!
+Contact us if you have any questions email@example.com, and we will be happy to address your queries!

 Form 10BA is a declaration that has to be filed by an individual who wants to claim a deduction under section 80GG for rent paid on rental property.
 It is a declaration that you are not claiming the benefit of a self-occupied property on the house in any other location or the same location as you are employed.
 Following are the details to be filled in 10BA:

 An individual can get Form 10BA from the HR department of the organisation or tax offices.
 They can also download the form online from the Income Tax website.